Which of the following is a real-world analogy for how Insertion Sort works?

-Which of the following sorting algorithms is categorized as NON-comparison based?
+Which of the following sorting algorithms is NOT comparison-based?

 Merge Sort